Top 4 New Year's Resolutions

 #1 Get in shape, lose weight, eat healthy

 Again the importance of a plan cannot be understated.
-In order to succeed at this lifestyle change, you have to commit to yourself and to your health.
+In order to succeed in this lifestyle change, you have to commit to yourself and to your health.

 - Do not deprive yourself of your favorite food or treats, telling yourself "I will never eat cheesecake again" creates a binge pattern.
 Or worse yet, makes you give up and revert back to old habits!
 And that is the last thing you want!